hemerajs/hemera/packages/hemera-avro/README.md

 ### Implementation details:

 All data is transfered in the corresponding type except the payload.
 If you transfer a complex type like an object it is packed in a buffer and encoded/decoded to JSON.
-Primitive values are transfered as such type.
+Primitive values are avro specific transfered.

 #### Example